frederic-perez/AmE-dictionary/data/dictionary.md

 __put (one’s) foot in (one’s) mouth__ _idiom_ :two: To unintentionally say something foolish, tactless, or offensive.
 __put (one’s) money where (one’s) mouth is__ _idiom_ :two::hammer:
 __put (or set) the record straight__ _idiom_ To make things clear, to explain something.
+__put (someone or something) to bed__ _idiom_ __1__ To help someone, typically a child, prepare for and get into bed at night. _I’ll give you a call after I put the kids to bed._ __2__ To complete something or some initial preparatory phase. _I thought you’d put the proofreading for that edition to bed weeks ago!_ __3__ To stop discussing, thinking about, or focusing on something. _OK, I think we have to agree to disagree.
+Let’s just put the issue to bed and stop arguing._
 __put (something) on the back burner__ _idiom_ :dart: To establish something as being a low priority; to give something less or little thought or attention; to postpone, suspend, or hold off on doing something. _It has put the needs of farmers on the back burner in favor of its own interests._
 __put it on the money__
 __put off by someone or something__ _idiom_ :four: Distressed or repelled by someone or something. _I was really put off by your behavior.
 We were all put off by the unfairness of the rules._